jazelly/FinetuneLLMs/doc/contributing/pull-requests.md

 and award you the `Contributor` label after the changes have been merged, make sure this local email is also added to your [GitHub email list](https://github.com/settings/emails).

+After forking and cloning, you can follow the [build guide](../../BUILD.md) to setup dev environment.

 ### Step 2: Branch